-2.11.
+1524 2.11.
 Combined Constructs

-Summary The combined OpenACC parallel loop and kernels loop constructs are shortcuts for specifying a loop construct nested immediately inside a parallel or kernels construct.
-The meaning is identical to explicitly specifying a parallel or kernels construct containing a loop construct.
-Any clause that is allowed on a parallel or loop construct is allowed on the parallel loop construct, and any clause allowed on a kernels or loop construct are allowed on a kernels loop construct.
+Summary The combined OpenACC parallel loop, kernels loop, and serial loop constructs are shortcuts for specifying a loop construct nested immediately inside a parallel, kernels, or serial construct.
+The meaning is identical to explicitly specifying a parallel, kernels, or serial construct containing a loop construct.
+Any clause that is allowed on a parallel or loop construct is allowed on the parallel loop construct; any clause allowed on a kernels or loop construct is allowed on a kernels loop construct. and any clause allowed on a serial or loop construct is allowed on a serial loop construct.

-4 Syntax In C and C++, the syntax of the parallel loop construct is
+1532 Syntax In C and C++, the syntax of the parallel loop construct is

 '''

-#pragma acc parallel loop [clause-list] new-line
+#pragma acc parallel loop [clause-list] new-line for loop

-for loop

 '''

-In Fortran, the syntax of the parallel loop construct is
+1533 In Fortran, the syntax of the parallel loop construct is